 2) Teacher recommendations—Grades can paint a large part of the picture when placing a student into the appropriate classes, but they can leave gaps that can only be bridged by professional input.
 Teacher recommendations serve this role by providing feedback as to whether a student can and will do the heightened level of work required in Honors courses.
 Factors that can be taken into account are academic potential, motivation, and conduct.
 Because of the personal nature of this input, teacher recommendations are confidential.

 Once in the program, a student should maintain grades at an A or B level.
 At the conclusion of the current school year, a student is expected to have attained at least an 80 yearly average in each course.
 If the student is below this level, the Director of Guidance will contact the student/family to discuss options.

 Move On When Ready

 RTCA students may take courses offered through the MOWR program and simultaneously earn college and high school credit.
 The student participates in college classes offered on RTCA’s campus.
 The student will receive high school credit (1.0 Carnegie unit) while also receiving college credit (3 hours).
-To participate, see the Guidance Counselor.
+To participate, see the Director of Guidance.